-Poultry requires some manual work.
+Being fully stocked with laying hens requires some manual work.
 To assist us with this, plus with gardening, and to babysit the farm in low season, we have had a work-for-board arrangement, with woofers etc, who have been living on a caravan on site.
 Our location is a destination which also attracts backpackers.

 We are growing mealworms, ie the high protein larvae of the darkling beetle.
 They reduce our feed costs and which will benefit both poultry and aquaculture.
 We farm these efficiently in optimum conditions in the heated, humid, and dark, koura hatchery.
 That is, for $30 of monthly heating costs, we can grow as many mealworms as we like.
 BTW the heated hatchery, also offers a warm night for juvenile poultry.